Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

 8. Floor Insulation

-If you have a particularly draughty floor then plugging the holes and using rugs are quick fixes.
+If you have a particularly draughty floor then plugging the holes with filler and using rugs are quick fixes.
 However, if you plan to change the floor covers, such as lay new carpet, or renovate downstairs rooms, then floor insulation is ideal.
 Again, you can find lots of information on insulating your floors in our handy guide here.

 Further Information on Grant Funding and Free Advice on Energy Efficiency Measures